 "A niche market is the subset of the market on which a specific product is focused."

 It's a subset.
 A section.
 A part of.

 PC gamers are a subset of the PC market.
 The entire PC market is made up of many groups, including:

-Unless your product or service or whatever you offer has mass appeal (like toilet paper) then your best bet is almost always to narrow down a market as much as you can, down to a specific niche.
+Unless your product or service, or whatever you offer, has mass appeal (like toilet paper) then your best bet is almost always to narrow down your market selection as much as you can, down to a specific niche.

 Let's say you're starting a blog about fashion...

 ...fashion is a HUGE industry made up of many subsets (niches).
 If you're writing for the entire industry, your blog is likely to have little to no appeal to anybody.

 On the other hand, if you blog only about a specific group within the fashion industry - let's say Goths - then your blog (as long as your content is useful or entertaining to your niche) can have a good chance of thriving in that niche.

 That's why it's almost always best to focus on a niche.

 Don't make this mistake when choosing your niche...